igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 empty spin-bit period between each phase of the algorithm serves as such separator for the on-path observer.

+The client maintains a "generation token" count that is set to zero at the beginning of the session and is incremented every time a packet is received (marked or unmarked).
+It also maintains a "reflection counter" that starts at zero at the beginning of the session.

 The client is in charge of launching trains of marked packets and does so according to the algorithm:

 1. Generation Phase.
-The client starts generating marked packets for two consecutive spin-bit periods; it maintains a "generation token" count that is reset to zero at the beginning of the algorithm phase and is incremented every time a packet arrives.
-When the client transmits a packet and a "generation token" is available, the client marks the packet and retires a "generation token".
+The client starts generating marked packets for two consecutive spin-bit periods; when the client transmits a packet and a "generation token" is available, the client marks the packet and retires a "generation token".
 If no token is available, the outgoing packet is transmitted unmarked.
 At the end of the first spin-bit period spent in